mwebber2/design_IDF_CBW/README.md

 ## Required input

 - Data downloaded from the Projected Intensity-Duration-Frequency (IDF) Curve Data Tool for the Chesapeake Bay Watershed and Virginia [webpage](https://midatlantic-idf.rcc-acis.org/).
 There should be four files (`CBP_data_rcp*.csv`).
-For each script, you are required to specify the path where thess csv files are located and confirm the locations where output will be saved.
+These files include the median, minimum, and maximum depth for each return period, and have been separated into separate files for the sake of this analysis.
+There should be four median files (`median_rcp*.csv`), for maximum files (`max_rcp*.csv`), and four minimum files (`min_rcp*.csv`).
+For each script, you are required to specify the path where these csv files are located and confirm the locations where output will be saved.
 - Data needed for mapping final results (shapefiles for the study area, etc.) are included with this repository.

 ### Notes for running scripts